darthsebulba04/homeassistant/FEATURES.md

 Critical alerts when away if motion is detected inside.
 Also turns off all lights and sets thermostat in "eco" mode.

 ## Backup
-Automatically create snapshot each night for backup purposes.
+Automatically create snapshot each night for backup purposes with copying to NAS for offsite replication.

 ## Cloud
 Very little cloud/internet dependancy.